RobertCsordas/moe_layer/README.md

 # σ-MoE layer

-A simple version of our $\sigma$-MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers".
+A simple version of our $\sigma$-MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers" (https://arxiv.org/abs//2310.10837).
 It is intended to replace the feedforward block (linear-activation-linear stack) in the Transformer.
 No layernorm or residual connection is included internally.

+For the full experimental setup, please visit https://github.com/robertcsordas/moe.

 # Choosing the implementation